Evelins1lva/Evelins1lva/README.md

 ###

-<h4 align="left">About Me: 📚 Student of Information Technology and Computing.<br><br>🔒 Learning to improve my skills in web development with HTML, CSS, and JavaScript.<br><br>🖥️ Fan of retro technology and minimalist design.<br>💡 Looking for new challenges and an internship in the field.</h4>
+<h4 align="left">About Me: 📚 Student of Information Technology and Computing.<br><br>🔒 Learning to improve my skills in web development with HTML, CSS, and JavaScript.<br>🖥️ Fan of retro technology and minimalist design.<br>💡 Looking for new challenges and an internship in the field.</h4>

 ###